demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/TwinDimensionalProductions-CoilHeadStare/README.md

 **Important: This mod is incompatible with many model replacements or reskins of the Coil Head.**

+But even if the head doesn't turn, hitting it with a shovel for the recoil animation should almost always work.

 &nbsp;

 To modders: If you want to make your reskin work with CoilHeadStare: